Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 Montreal Digital Signage Market: Key Statistics

-• Over 65% of Montreal retailers now use some form of digital displays
+• More than 65% of Montreal retailers now use some form of digital display

 • Public transit systems have increased digital signage by 40% since 2023